University Archives

 The links on this page are NOT a comprehensive list of resources - they are provided as a sample for starting your research.
 Many other resources are available in the Alkek Library.
 For assistance with archival resources, please contact the University Archives.

-The University Archives holds official university records, donated materials from friends and alumni, and subject files related to various buildings, property, programs, and events.
+The Special Collections and Archives holds official university records, donated materials from friends and alumni, and subject files related to various buildings, property, programs, and events.
 Researchers interested in in-depth study may find these materials to be a rich source of information.

-Prior to making an appointment, please send an e-mail with the specific research request so that staff can determine if there are relevant materials in the archives.
+Use the Archives and Records Form to schedule an appointment and include specific information on what you are requesting and would like to view from the archives.
 Researchers are also welcome to schedule an initial reference consultation with an archivist to discuss research needs.
-Please remember that while some topics are well-documented there are still many gaps in our historical record.
+Please keep in mind that while some topics are well-documented, there are still many gaps in our historical records.